 If you haven't tried Nabob for a while, it's an absolute must.
 Here are some of the best current deals on these long times faves of Canadians @ Amazon.ca

 Most recent to the K-cup scene have been the restaurant picks that many Canadians will vouch for as being the best K-cups ever:

 What is your preference between the three restaurant K-cup choices?
 Where are some of your favourite places to purchase your K-cups?
 Let us know in the comments!
-We would love to hear your feedback!
-Who doesn't like coffee talk?
-(Said in my best fellow Canadian, Mike Meyers voice, from the SNL sketches.) ;)
+We would love to hear your feedback! ;)